wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 increasing the effective cache size with deduplication and compression.
 AustereCache is based on prior flash caching proposals that implement deduplication and compression and is motivated by their high metadata memory footprint during the runtime.
 AustereCache addresses the problem with more efficient metadata organization on both DRAM and SSD.
+Compared with prior works, AustereCache substantially reduces in-memory indexing data structure size while achieving equal or better overall performance.

-AustereCache assumes a flash caching architecture where flash storage, such as Solid-State Disks (SSD), are used in a caching layer between the conventional hard drive and the main memory.
+AustereCache assumes a flash caching architecture where flash storage, such as Solid-State Disks (SSD), is used in a caching layer between the conventional hard drive and the main memory.
 Since SSD has lower access latency but is more expensive in terms of dollars per GB, the cache architecture improves overall disk I/O latency without sacrificing the capacity of conventional hard drives.
 In the flash caching architecture, the SSD stores recently used